Gardens and Parks in Rome

 4. Giardino Degli Aranci (The Orange Garden)

 Come for the view of Rome and St. Peter’s Basilica and stay for the people-watching and the sunset.
 This small park is located on the Aventine hill, just up the street from the Circus Maximus.
 The park features an array of orange trees which smell heavenly in the spring as they blossom.
 Walk to the back of the park for the most perfect view over Rome and enjoy a cold beverage from the ledge that overlooks the city.
 Just down the hill from the orange garden is Rome’s municipal rose gardens.
 A small but impressive collection of rose varietals that opens to the public in the spring as the roses begin to bloom.
-This park is small and mostly gravel but the views and the flora make it a must-visit
+This park is small and mostly gravel but the views and the flora make it a must-visit.

 5. Villa Celiomontana